samuel-book/samuel-1/_sources/introduction/key_findings_all.md

 * The model identifies the changes that make most difference at each hospital.
 For improvement in thrombolysis use the changes that make the greatest single difference are benchmark decisions (at 41 hospitals), determining stroke onset time (at 40 hospitals), and speed (at 10 hospitals).
 One hospital did not have improvement from any change in the model.
 For improvement in predicted clinical benefit the changes that make the greatest single difference are benchmark decisions (at 55 hospitals), speed (at 51 hospitals) and determining stroke onset time (at 26 hospitals).

-* If all changes were made at all hospitals there would still be significant variation in use of, and benefit, from thrombolysis.
+* If all changes were made at all hospitals there would still be significant variation in use of, and benefit from, thrombolysis.
 This is due to differences in local patient populations (both in terms of differing clinical presentations, and differences in time from onset to arrival), but the total national benefit will be significantly improved.

 * The model may be used to provide a target use of thrombolysis that is tailored to each hospital.